 Provide all patients with a copy of the most current federal Vaccine Information Statement (VIS).
-Provide non-English speaking patients with a copy of the VIS in their native language, if one is available and desired; these can be found at www.immunize.org/vis.
+Provide non-English speaking patients with a copy of the VIS in their native language, if one is available and desired.
+The hepatitis B VIS and its translations can be found at www.immunize.org/vaccines/vis/hepb/.
 (For information about how to document that the VIS was given, see section 6 titled "Document Vaccination.")